iodigital-com/io-technology/data/blog/this-was-css-day-2024-the-10th-edition.md

 I need to be a bit honest here.
 After 2 days of CSS Day, closing off with more calls to action on the two masonry proposals wasn’t necessary for me.
 I think the talk was just as important as the others, maybe the timing was a bit off.
 Unfortunately, Nicole also didn’t have time for a Q&A.

-That being said, I believe that if the Masonry Debacle is still on while the videos are released, you definitely should watch this one as well.
+That being said, I believe that if the Masonry Debate is still on while the videos are released, you definitely should watch this one as well.

 ## The end of CSS Day and onwards to CSS Café